ScaledMarkets/dabl/langref/task_decl.md

 The [use_clause](use_clause.md), if present, specifies a container image to use for running the task.
 If a *use clause* is not specified, a default image is used, specified by the DABL property `dabl.task_container_image_name`.

+The [configure_clause](configure_clause.md), if present, specifies custom configuration of the container in which the task is to be run.

 ### Inputs and Outputs